ratwolfzero/Weierstrass/Fractal/Fractal_Explorer/README.md

 * N = 40 is the number of terms used for approximation.

 > **Note on Finite Approximation**
-> While the infinite Weierstrass function is continuous everywhere but nowhere differentiable, our visualization uses a finite approximation (\(N = 40\) terms).
+> While the infinite Weierstrass function is continuous everywhere but nowhere differentiable, our visualization uses a finite approximation N = 40 terms.
 This truncated version:
 >
 > * Is a trigonometric polynomial (finite sum of continuous cosines).
 > * Permits standard FFT analysis (unlike the infinite sum).